hellowac/mapnik-wiki-zh-cn/MarkersSymbolizer.md

 [[Image(http://trac.mapnik.org/raw-attachment/ticket/180/offsets_directions.png)]]

-The MarkersSymbolizer should draw blue directional arrows *in the direction of the geometry* (for things like one-way streets).[[BR]]
+The MarkersSymbolizer should draw blue directional arrows *in the direction of the geometry* (for things like one-way streets).

-In case you notice arrows pointing the wrong direction, this means that the segment has been coded in the wrong way.[[BR]] The ST_reverse function of Postgis can fix this (The problem will then be to identify the geometries that need to be updated).
+In case you notice arrows pointing the wrong direction, this means that the segment has been coded in the wrong way.

+The ST_reverse function of Postgis can fix this (The problem will then be to identify the geometries that need to be updated).

 ### SVG markers